 2. Medical- If a dog that has never had an accident all of a sudden starts to not be able to make it through the night, hold it for hours he use to be able to, or just starts going and even surprises herself please take them to the vet.
 Where is this usually very old dogs things such as a urinary track infection or many other things can cause this.
 Note: As I stated at the beginning if it is a one time thing, especially for pooping once, it will likely pass.

 3. Dominance/Marking- The only time I really see this one apply to “pooping” is when a new baby is brought home:-) Yes, it is not acceptable but is not uncommon for a dog to poop in a newborns room.
 The usual issue here is as with most issues that arise in dogs as they age; dominance.
 Dominance left unchecked leads to many types of aggression, anxiety, food and toy guarding, and marking.
 This is where obedience comes in, not just “trick training” but true leadership.
-Dogs want and need leadership to have a safe and confident life and that is what we want to give every owner and pup that comes to Off Leash K9 Training, Atlanta.
+Dogs want and need leadership to have a safe and confident life and that is what we want to give every owner and pup that comes to Off Leash K9 Training, Georgia.

 I would say at a minimum, half of the dogs that visit Off Leash K9 Training, Atlanta are showing behavioral issues due to lack of exercise (physical and/or mental).
 This is not necessarily the owners fault.
 Most of us can not possible walk or run far enough to wear out our high energy pups.
 But I find the issue to be the owners are not physically able to walk their pup or are just too embarrassed due to their pups leash manners.
 Be it the constant pulling, lunging at people or other dogs, or just the unpredictability of what they will do when distracted.